jlord/old-site/work.md

 ## Development

 Below are a few selected personal projects.
-Some are small tools, some are larger projects for fork-able sites with spreasheetes as databases.
+Some are small tools, some are larger projects—much more can be found on [my GitHub](https://github.com/jlord).

 [**Git-it**](https://jlord.github.io/git-it-electron) A terminal based interactive tutorial for learning Git and GitHub.